 Chemotherapy can affect not only cancerous cells but also healthy cells, including those in the hair follicles that support hair growth.

-Damage to these cells can cause the head hair, eyelashes, eyebrows, and hair elsewhere on the body to fall out during treatment.
+Damage to these cells can cause hair on the head, eyelashes, eyebrows, and hair elsewhere on the body to fall out during treatment.

-When hair loss occurs, it usually starts within 1–3 weeks of treatment and becomes more severe after 1–2 months.
+When hair loss occurs, it usually starts within 1 to 3 weeks of treatment and becomes more severe after 1 to 2 months.
+The extent of hair loss also varies based on the type of chemotherapy and dosage.

 After the last treatment, it takes time for chemotherapy drugs to leave the body altogether and stop attacking healthy dividing cells.
 Therefore, the hair does not start to grow back immediately.

 Most people undergoing chemotherapy will begin seeing some thin, fuzzy hair a few weeks after their last treatment.
-Real hair may start to grow properly within 4–6 weeks.
+Real hair may start to grow properly within 4 to 6 weeks.

-However, some people who undergo chemotherapy experience permanent hair loss, research shows.
+Some people who undergo chemotherapy may experience longer term hair loss, some research suggests.
 Certain drugs, such as docetaxel (Taxotere), can have this effect.
+However, permanent hair loss is rare.

 Knowing about hair growth can help a person better understand hair regrowth after chemotherapy.

 All hair goes through periods of rest, during which it does not grow.
-Hair can also fall out when it reaches a certain length or when a person pulls it.
-Due to this, the scalp is always shedding some hair.
+Hair can also fall out when it reaches a certain length or during routine tasks like brushing or styling.
+Due to this, the scalp always sheds some hair.

 The following timeline indicates what most people can expect to happen after chemotherapy:

-• 2–3 months: An inch of hair may have grown.
+• 2 to 3 months: An inch of hair may have grown.

-• 3–6 months: Some 2–3 inches of hair may have grown, covering bald patches.
+• 3 to 6 months: Some 2 to 3 inches of hair may have grown, covering bald patches.
 People who previously had very short hair may be able to return to their original style.

-• 12 months: The hair may have grown 4–6 inches and be long enough to brush or style.
+• 12 months: The hair may have grown 4 to 6 inches and be long enough to brush or style.

 It can take several years for hair to return to its previous style, particularly for people who once had very long hair.

-A 2019 study in the journal PLOS ONE involved 1,470 people who underwent chemotherapy as part of their breast cancer treatment.
+A 2019 study involved 1,470 people who underwent chemotherapy as part of their breast cancer treatment.
 A survey of the participants revealed that:

-• On average, the hair started growing back 3.3 months after stopping treatment.
+• On average, hair started growing back 3.3 months after stopping treatment.

-• The hair started regrowing before treatment ended in about 13% of people.
+• Hair started regrowing before treatment ended in about 13% of people.

 • In less than 0.5% of cases, the hair had not started to grow back 6 months after the end of treatment.